-OM 12.1 - Computerized Maintenance Management System Computerized maintenance management systems offer the opportunity to enhance maintenance practices through the automatic scheduling and tracking of maintenance procedures.
+OM 12.1 - Computerized Maintenance Management System

+Computerized maintenance management systems offer the opportunity to enhance maintenance practices through the automatic scheduling and tracking of maintenance procedures.
 Web-based services and stand-alone products are available.

-OM 12.1 - Computerized Maintenance Management Credit System 1 points Applicability Ve erification Required All projects.
-Design Review Construction Review Performance Review
+OM 12.1 - Computerized Maintenance Management Credit

+System 1 points

+Applicability Verification Required

+All projects.
+Design Construction Performance

+Review Review Review

-Prerequisite OM 12.1 The school district shall purchase and use a computerized maintenar management system (CMMS) in the new or renovated school.
-If the district already uses a CMMS, the system must be expanded incorporate automated maintenance scheduling for the new renovated school. the to -------------- -- -----------
+Prerequisite OM 12.1 The school district shall purchase and use a computerized maintenance management system (CMMS) in the new or renovated school.
+If the district already uses a CMMS, the system must be expanded to incorporate automated maintenance scheduling for the new or renovated school. -------------- --------- --